Riduidel/aadarchi/HowTo.md

 ### ConfigProperties

-Some properties can be modified ...
+Some properties can be modified ... where ? how ? only god knows...

 ## Author